 In a nutshell, note that almost all traditional source compressors are following the hybrid transform coding paradigm to evolve, e.g., mode selection in H.265 and H.266.
-Accordingly, the idea of signal-dependent transform in traditional source compression methods inspires us to upgrade the deep learning based ESC to a source-channel-dependent adaptive mode.
-The marriage of ESC (primary) and ISC (auxiliary) can contribute to significant performance improvement as presented later.
+Accordingly, the idea of signal-dependent transform in traditional source compression codecs inspires us to upgrade plain NeurJSCC to a source-and-channel-dependent adaptive mode.
+The marriage of explicit NeurJSCC (primary) and implicit NeurJSCC (auxiliary) can contribute to significant performance improvement as presented later.